Retired Military Pay Dates in 2025

 How Does Your Military Pay Change in Retirement?

-Your military retirement pay is based on a complex formula and depends on whether you participate in the Legacy High-3 retirement plan or opted into the Blended Retirement System (BRS).
+Your military retirement pay is based on a complex formula and depends on whether you participate in the High-3 retirement plan or are enrolled in the Blended Retirement System (BRS).
 Both calculate your pay using your basic pay (your final basic pay for BRS and the average of your highest 36 months of basic pay for High-3) and your time in service.

 You must also consider any withholdings, such as taxes, insurance, and allotments.